How to Answer Common Interview Questions

 Yes, you do – you must.
 Give a specific example of a time when you were under pressure and how you rose to the challenge.

 This is the time to describe the skills you have identified that will most effectively market you as an employee.
-You should know these as they are generally established from your CV.
+You should know these as they were established throughout your CV.
 Prepare responses that give specific examples of your strengths at previous positions that will support your job application.

 No one readily admits real weaknesses in an interview situation.
 This is an opportunity to turn the question into a positive.
 Think of something that relates to your experience of work that is plausible as a weakness but is not really a negative point.